 Meditation and Relaxation classes and Beginner Yoga classes are open to all.

-A minimum of four enrolments will be required per class.
+A minimum of six enrolments will be required per class.
 Classes with insufficient enrolments will be cancelled or postponed pending further enrolments - please contact Bernadette for up-to-date information regarding timetable changes.